Why Are Your Technicians Leaving?

 By now, we all know that customer reviews are an integral part of growing a healthy service business.
 But there's another kind of review that can have a huge impact on your bottom line: employee reviews.

 How often do you check up on your company reviews on websites like Glassdoor and Indeed?
 Current and former employees are able to anonymously critique your company with star ratings and detailed questionnaires covering everything from pay scale to management style.
 This not only gives potential applicants a peek into what it's like to work with you, but is a powerful tool for you to gain insight about where you can provide a better experience for your employees.

-Take a look at some of the snippets we found for some major home service brands.
 Whether the reviewer has been an employee for a few months or a few years, you can learn from these reviews to stop turnover on your team before it happens.

 What Can We Learn From These Reviews?